hqcasanova/picoSlides/README.md

 #### Slide-related: interface, Holder and Lazy Load options, callbacks and errors

 - `aspectRatio` *3 / 4*: common aspect ratio of slides.
 - `imgMaxWidth` *0*: corresponds to the `maxwidth` parameter in the [oEmbed API](http://www.slideshare.net/developers/oembed).
 It is effectively the minimum width in pixels of the slide images to be fetched.
 If equal to `0`, it takes the container's width.
 However, if the container has no defined width, then the smallest image is fetched.
-SlideShare currently serves slide images with the following dimensions:
+As of May 2014, SlideShare serves images with the following dimensions:
   * 320 × 240
   * 425 × 319
   * 1024 × 768